WEBINAR: Proving CTV Performance in an Outcomes-First World

 • Foot Traffic: Use GPS to report on users who visit brick-and-mortar locations after viewing your ad.

-• Online Purchases: Identify customers who made purchases from your online store following an ad exposure.
+• Online Purchases: Identify customers who made purchases from your online store after seeing an ad.

-• First-Party Data: Determine if your customers perform any actions, like a form-fill, as a result of your campaign via CRM matching.
+• First-Party Data: Determine whether your customers perform any actions, such as a form fill, as a result of your campaign via CRM matching.

 • CPG: Use SKU-level purchase data to tie online ad impressions to offline purchase behavior, specifically for consumer packaged goods that are often bought in physical stores.

-• Search and Social: Link conversions influenced by your CTV ad efforts with search and social channels like paid advertising on Google, Facebook, and Instagram.
+• Search and Social: Link conversions driven by your CTV ad efforts across search and social channels, including paid advertising on Google, Facebook, and Instagram.

 At Strategus, we offer a full suite of customizable attribution solutions spanning the many touchpoints listed above.
-We also continue to innovate by making our attribution suite more robust, connecting marketers with an ever-growing array of methods to track audience engagement.
+We also continue to innovate by making our attribution suite more robust, connecting marketers with a growing array of methods to track audience engagement.

 2. CTV Metrics

-Beyond using attribution measurement tools to gain data on the customer journey, it’s also a good idea to set goals based on many of the metrics that can be tracked in digital advertising environments.
+Beyond using attribution measurement tools to gather data on the customer journey, it’s also a good idea to set goals based on the metrics that can be tracked in digital advertising environments.

 Impressions and video completion rates do little more than prove that your campaigns are up and running.
 Ideally, you’d get much further in the weeds by measuring conversions, click-through rates, and the like.

-1. Impressions: This metric provides data on how many people saw at least a portion of your CTV ads.
-Although it’s more of a vanity metric in that it doesn’t quantify revenue, it still sheds some light on the reach of a given campaign.
+1. Impressions: This metric shows how many people saw at least a portion of your CTV ads.
+It doesn’t quantify revenue, but it still sheds some light on a campaign’s reach.

-2. Video Completion Rate (VCR): Video completion rate is often high for CTV advertising because the ads are non-skippable and play within user-selected content.
-For this reason, you should demand much more from your CTV reporting to really drive performance.
+2. Video Completion Rate (VCR): Video completion rates are often high for CTV advertising because the ads are non-skippable and play within user-selected content.
+For this reason, you should demand more from your CTV reporting to drive performance.

 3. Conversion Rate: Conversion rate measures the percentage of users who’ve completed a desired action.
 This could be filling out a contact form, making an online purchase, or foot traffic into brick-and-mortar locations.
 These actions should be customized to each brand and are tied directly to attribution capabilities.